 In August 2018, the Center received renewed 4-year funding from the Michael & Susan Dell Foundation.
 As part of the new 2018-2022 Center Scope of Work, the Center intends to Create new research ideas and enable a workforce through public health student training; Communicate data-driven and evidence-based products and outcomes to researchers and policymakers; and Connect with other public health organizations, community organizations, and legislators/policymakers.

-Please subscribe to the Center newsletter and follow us on social media for announcements on upcoming new Center activities, such as development of a Texas child health scorecard, a new Community Advisory Council, development of a network linking academia to policymakers, and announcements about building public health capacity and student training opportunities at the Center.
+Please subscribe to the Center newsletter and follow us on social media for announcements on upcoming new Center activities, such as development of Healthy Children, Healthy State reports, a new Community Advisory Council, development of a network linking academia to policymakers, and announcements about building public health capacity and student training opportunities at the Center.
+Together we can play an early and impactful role in children's health.